 What you put in your septic system dramatically affects its ability to do its job.
 Your septic system contains living organisms that work to break down and treat waste.
 As a general rule, you should not dispose of anything in your septic system that can just as easily be put in the trash.
-This rule applies to both your bathrooms and your kitchen.
+This rule applies in both your bathrooms and your kitchen.

 No wipe of any kind is septic safe, even flushable wipes.
 They can destroy a septic system in as few as three years of regular use.
 Heavy, multi-ply toilet paper accounts for 80% of backups; consequently, it is best to use single-ply or thin, 2-ply toilet paper.